seatond1999/langgraph_bedrock_agent/README.md

 To get round this, we must add methods to the agent class which stringify intermediate steps and chat history.
 We also implement the LLM with a chain of runnables which includes a parser to parse the LLM output into a structured output.

 Since the time of writing, AWS has released the Converse API, which does support tool calling and structured ouptut.
-This is covered ....

 ## Dependencies